juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ### Outputs

-- This function requires a mandatory parameter called `self`[^3] and optionally accept attributes from `inputs` as parameters, with nixpkgs being the input used in this case.
+The `outputs` attribute of a flake is essentially a Nix function that takes inputs and returns the outputs attribute.

+The inputs argument is an attrset containing `self`[^3] as well as the flake inputs (in our flake, we reference the only input `nixpkgs`).
 [Refer here](https://nixos.wiki/wiki/Flakes#Output_schema) for a detailed schema of `outputs`.
-- The `nixpkgs` parameter within the attrset refers to the `outputs` of the `flake.nix` located at `nixpkgs.url`.
+Note that the `nixpkgs` key within the inputs attrset refers to the `outputs` of the `flake.nix` located at `nixpkgs.url`.
 If `nixpkgs.flake = false` is set, then the parameter will represent the source code.

-- Within the `let` block we define two values -- `system` (set as "aarch64-darwin" in this example, assuming we are on an ARM mac) and `pkgs` (referring to nixpkgs packages for `system`).
-  - In our example, as `system` is hardcoded for a single system, [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.
+The body of the function defines the flake outputs.
+Within the `let` block we define two values -- `system` (set as "aarch64-darwin" in this example, assuming we are on an ARM mac) and `pkgs` (referring to nixpkgs packages for `system`).
+In our example, `system` is hardcoded to a single system, but [forAllSystems](https://zero-to-nix.com/concepts/flakes#system-specificity) can be used to define packages for an array of systems.

+Here are some standard outputs a flake may produce:

 #### Packages